grammyjs/website/site/docs/plugins/menu.md

 Whenever a menu is sent, it will replay these operations to render your menu.
 This includes laying out all dynamic ranges and generating all dynamic labels.
 Once the menu is sent, the rendered button array will be forgotten again.

+When a menu is sent, every button contains callback query that stores the following information.

+- The menu identifier
+- The row/column position of the button
+- An optional payload
+- A fingerprint flag that stores whether or not a fingerprint was used in the menu
+- A 4-byte hash that encodes either the fingerprint, or the menu layout and the button label

+That way, we can identify exactly which button of which menu was pressed.
+A menu will only handle button presses if

+- the menu identifiers match
+- the row/column is specified
+- the fingerprint flag exists

 When a user presses a menu's button, we need to find the handler that was added to that button at the time the menu was rendered.
 Hence, we simply render the old menu again.